 Proving that food really is the way to a person’s heart, a recent survey showed that dining at unique non-chain restaurants was the No. 1 activity people said they loved doing while in Jackson County.
 People value exclusive cuisine you can’t try anywhere else, and, with locally sourced ingredients from area farms, Jackson County is chock-full of options for every palate.
-Plus, with the Jackson County Ale Trail and cocktail lounges, visitors can find the perfect hand-crafted pairing for every meal.
+Top it all off where every hour is ‘happy hour’ and enjoy our award-winning craft beer along the Jackson County Ale Trail and cocktail lounges.
+Visitors can find the perfect hand-crafted pairing for every meal.

 Where to Go